 Birds (National Protection) Removal nesting /foraging habitat.
-Destruction and/or disturbance to nests Only remove the cover in small areas during work and not all at once.
+Destruction and/or disturbance to nests (injury/death).
+Predation .
+Measures Specific to Earthworks Re-vegetate earthworks and exposed areas/soil stockpiles/new pitches to stabilise surfaces as soon as practicable.
+Use Hessian, mulches or trackifiers where it is not possible to re-vegetate or cover with topsoil, as soon as practicable.
+Only remove the cover in small areas during work and not all at once.
 During dry and windy periods, and when there is a likelihood of dust nuisance, a bowser will operate to ensure moisture content is high enough to increase the stability of the soil and thus suppress dust.
 Due to the proximity of the watercourse an ecologist will oversee works in particular the excavation of material from the perimeter of the site.
 The Contractor will be required to consult with an ecologist prior to the beginning of works to identify any additional measures that may be appropriate and/or required.
 Storage/Use of Materials, Plant & Equipment Drip trays will be turned upside down if not in use to prevent the collection of rainwater; Waters collected in drip trays must be assessed prior to discharge.
-If classified as contaminated, they shall be disposed by a permitted waste contractor in accordance with current waste management legal and regulatory requirements; Plant and equipment to be used during works, will be in good working order, fit for purpose, regularly serviced/maintained and have no evidence of leaks or drips; No plant used shall cause a public nuisance due to fumes, noise, and leakage or by causing an obstruction; Re-fuelling of machinery, plant or equipment will be carried out in the site compound as per the appointed Construction Contractor re-fuelling controls; "Relevant guidelines and legislation (Section 40 of the Wildlife Acts, 1976 to 2012) Should this not be possible, a preworks check by a qualified ecologist should be undertaken to ensure nesting birds are absent.
-A Preconstruction assessment will be carried out by an ecologist for ground breeding/ or tree nesting birds.
-The landscape strategy has been prepared in consultation with Altemar to provide significant nesting and foraging (injury/death). • Predation . resources for birds and insects.
-This will be followed and assessed.
-Additional consultation will be carried out in relation to biodiversity enhancement measures with the DLR biodiversity officer. • Additional mitigation may be required following the completion of the wintering bird assessment.
-Bats (international Protection) Removal roosting/foraging habitat.Lighting Impacts Pre Construction survey for bats Lighting at all stages should be done sensitively on site with no direct lighting of hedgerows and treelines.
+If classified as contaminated, they shall be disposed by a permitted waste contractor in accordance with current waste management legal and regulatory requirements; Plant and equipment to be used during works, will be in good working order, fit for purpose, regularly serviced/maintained and have no evidence of leaks or drips; No plant used shall cause a public nuisance due to fumes, noise, and leakage or by causing an obstruction; Re-fuelling of machinery, plant or equipment will be carried out in the site compound as per the appointed Construction contractor re-fuelling controls; "Relevant guidelines and legislation (Section 40 of the Wildlife Acts, 1976 to 2012) Should this not be possible, a preworks check by a qualified ecologist should be undertaken to ensure nesting birds are absent.
+A Preconstruction assessment will be carried o Bats (international Protection) Removal roosting/foraging habitat.
+Lighting Impacts Pre Construction survey for bats Lighting at all stages should be done sensitively on site with no direct lighting of hedgerows and treelines.
 All lighting during construction and operation will be carried out to the satisfaction of the project ecologist.
 A post construction light spill and bat foraging assessment will be carried out by a bat specialist to confirm lighting has been constructed.
-Amphibians Death/injury A pre-construction survey of the ponds on site should be carried out.
+Amphibians Death/injury • A pre-construction survey of the ponds on site should be carried out.
+The seasonal pond will be protected from silt and runoff.